Exploration and production to guarantee the energy needed by society

 FPSOs are floating production, storage and transfer units, and their acronym means: Floating, Production, Storage and Offloading.
 As they do not require the installation of oil pipeline infrastructure, because they transfer oil to tankers, FPSOs have become the most efficient and modern alternative to supply the energy demand.

-Use of FPSOs to explore pre-salt and produce cleaner oil
+Use of FPSOs to explore pre-salt

 The pioneering spirit of the units is also focused on sustainability.
 A growing number of Petrobras FPSOs already use CCUS and Hisep technologies to separate CO2 from extracted oil and reinject it directly into the soil.
 This process considerably reduces the release of greenhouse gases (GHG) into the atmosphere, and it also increases the productivity of oil wells.